Joe-Collins-1986/minesweeper/README.md

    ## Key Learn
-   As this was my first introduction to python I was learning a lot as I went.
+   As this was my first introduction to python, I was learning a lot as I went.
 I feel that for my future projects I will aim to:

    - Write smaller blocks of code.
-I feel this would improve the readabilty and maintinabilty of the code as a whole whilst also being easier to track my progress.
+I feel this would improve the readability and maintainability of the code as a whole whilst also being easier to track my progress.
    - I also feel I could have been more efficient with the use of classes.
 Potentially incorporating certain gameplay functions into the classes for easier readability of the run.py file and improving the re-usability of defined variables.

    <br>

 # Deployment
    ## Set Up APIs using Google Cloud
    1. The following video details the steps required enabling:
-      - Google Drive API (get credendials to securely access the Google files from the drive)
+      - Google Drive API (get credentials to securely access the Google files from the drive)
       - Google Sheets API<br>
    [Enable APIs using Google Cloud](https://www.youtube.com/watch?v=WTll5p4N7hE)

    ## Set Up Local GitHub Repository
    1. Go to https://github.com/Code-Institute-Org/python-essentials-template.
    2. Select use this template.
    3. Add repository name within my GitHub.
 (This will generate a repository in my Git Hub with the appropriate files.)

    ## Repository Framework
    1. Select the repository on GitHub and open with GitPod (green button).